- Taking Courses Outside the Faculty

 The John H. Daniels Faculty of Architecture, Landscape, and Design does not mail Statements of Results to students.
 Students will be able to check their course results, grade point averages, and academic standing by accessing their academic record online through ACORN.
 Final course results will be available for viewing on ACORN as soon as possible after they are received and approved.
 Note that academic standing is only assessed in May (for the Fall/Winter session) and in August (for the Summer session).

-Students not in good standing (i.e. on probation, suspended, or refused further registration) will receive notification in writing to their offical University of Toronto e-mail account.
+Students not in good standing (i.e. on probation, suspended, or refused further registration) will receive notification in writing by email to their UTMail+l account.

 The transcript of a student’s record reports their complete registration history at the University, including courses in progress, the standing in all courses attempted along with course average, information about the student’s academic standing including records of suspension and refusal of further registration, current academic sanctions, and completion of degree requirements and of subject POSt(s).

 Marks are posted and a sessional GPA is calculated at the end of each session.
 An annual GPA is calculated only at the end of the Winter session and includes only the results earned in the Fall/Winter session.
 Academic standing is assessed at the end of the Fall/Winter session and at the end of the Summer session.